Circular (Yet Sound) Proofs: Circular Resolution

 In this section we investigate the power of Circular Resolution.
 Recall from the discussion in Section~\ref{sec:symmetricrules} that Resolution is traditionally defined to have cut as its only rule, but that an essentially equivalent version of it is obtained if we define it through symmetric cut, split, and axiom, still all restricted to clauses.
 This more liberal definition of Resolution, while staying equivalent vis-a-vis the tree-like and dag-like versions of Resolution, will play an important role for the circular version of Resolution.

-While for Frege proof systems we proved that there is no qualitative difference between tree-like, dag-like, and circular proofs, in this section we show that circular Resolution can be exponentially stronger than dag-like Resolution.
+While for Frege proof systems we will prove later that there is no qualitative difference between tree-like, dag-like, and circular proofs, in this section we show that circular Resolution can be exponentially stronger than dag-like Resolution.
 Indeed, we show that Circular Resolution is polynomially equivalent with the Sherali-Adams proof system, which is already known to be stronger than dag-like Resolution:

 \begin{theorem} Sherali-Adams and Circular Resolution polynomially simulate each other.
-Moreover, the simulation one way converts degree into width (exactly), and the simulation in the reverse way converts width into degree (also exactly). \end{theorem}
+Moreover, the simulation one way converts monomial size~$s$ and degree~$d$ into size~$O(s)$ and width~$d$, and the simulation in the reverse way converts size~$s$ and width~$w$ into monomial size~$O(s)$ and degree~$w$. \end{theorem}

-For the statement of Theorem~\ref{thm:circularresolutionvsSA} to even make sense, Sherali-Adams is to be understood as a proof system for deriving clauses from clauses, under an appropriate encoding of clauses.
+For the statement of Theorem~\ref{thm:circularresolutionvsSA} to even make sense, Sherali-Adams is to be understood as a proof system for deriving clauses from clauses, under an appropriate encoding of clauses as polynomial inequalities, to be discussed later in this section.

 \commentout{

 We discuss the restriction of circular Frege which only deals with clauses, which is essentially a circular version of resolution.

 A \introduceterm{resolution derivation} of a clause $C$ from a CNF formula $F=\bigwedge_{j=1}^{m} C_{j}$ over variables $x_{1}, \ldots, x_{n}$ is a sequence of clauses $(D{1}, \ldots, D_{s})$ such that $D_{s}=C$ and such that each $D_{t}$ in the sequence is either \begin{itemize} \item (axioms) a clauses $C_{j}$ for $j\in[m]$; or \item (logical axioms) a clause $ x_{i} \lor \overline{x_{i}} $ for some $i \in [n]$; or \item (resolution) $D_{t} = A \lor B$ where there are $D_{t'} = A \lor x_{i} $ and $D_{t''}= B \lor \overline{x_{i}}$ for some $0 < t',t'' < t$ and $i \in [n]$; \item (weakening) $D_{t} = D_{t'} \lor B$ for some $0 < t' < t$. \end{itemize} The size of such proof is $s$ and the width of such proof is $\max_{t=1}^{s}|D_{t}|$.
 A \introduceterm{resolution refutation} of $F$ is a resolution proof of the empty clause from $F$.\footnote{If we only care about resolution refutation then we do not need logical axioms or weakening, but these are necessary to guarantee completeness over clauses.}